Scoring Your FICO

-Lenders want to make sure that giving you a loan isn't a risk for them.
-Your FICO score gives lenders an insight into what type of borrower you are solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
-If your score is lower, you can still qualify for a loan, but the interest accrued in the long run could be more than double that of someone having a stronger FICO score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
+Your FICO score gives lenders a view of what type of borrower you'd be based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
+You'll still qualify for a mortgage with a lower score, but the interest accumulated over time could be more than double that of someone with a superior credit score.

 Getting your credit in order is the best way to ease into owning a home.
-Contact us and we can help you get on the right track to the home of your dreams.
+Call us at 321-631-0511 and we can help you get on the right track to the home of your dreams.

-How do you get a higher score?
+You want a higher score, but how do you get there?
 Improving your FICO score takes time.
-It can be hard to make a significant stride change in your FICO score with quick fixes, but your score can improve in a year by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
-The most important thing is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+It can be difficult to make a significant change in your FICO score with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The best way to do this is to know your FICO score.
+Here are some methods to improve your credit score:

-- Correct your credit report.
+- Ensure that your credit history is correct.
 If you discover incorrect items on your credit report, write to the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

 - Spread your debt around.
-At first, this doesn't seem like a good idea.
-But, you don't want to have one card that is maxed out and have your remaining cards at a zero balance.
-It's better to have each of your cards at a lower balance than to have the most of your debt transferred to a single card.
+At first, this doesn't sound like a good idea.
+But, you want to avoid of having one card that is maxed out and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 30% of their credit limit than to have the bulk of your debt taking up the balance one card.

-- Apply for gas station cards or department store credit.
-For those who have no credit or below average credit, chain store credit cards and gas credit cards are ways to repair credit, increase your credit limits and keep up your payments, which will raise your credit.
-You must always avoid holding a large balance for more than a couple of months because these types of cards normally have a steeper interest rate.
+- Department store cards and gas station cards.
+For those who have non-existent credit or less-than-stellar credit, department store credit cards and gas credit cards are ways to begin your credit history, increase your spending limits and stay on top of your payments, which will raise your credit.
+You should always avoid maintaining a high balance for too long because these types of cards traditionally have a surprisingly high interest rate.

 - Keep your cards in rotation.
-Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts stay active.
-But, make sure you pay them off in one or two payments.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts stay active.
+But, be sure to pay them off in one or two payments.

-Knowing the methods you can use to raise your FICO score, you can move toward becoming a homeowner.
-Keep in mind that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Rahal Real Estate LLC, the loan application process is sure to go more smoothly so you, too, can become a homeowner.
+Knowing the ways you can raise your credit score, you're one step closer to becoming a homeowner.
+Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
+With the help of Rahal Real Estate LLC, shopping for a mortgage is sure to go more smoothly so you, too, can achieve home ownership.